Oenologist

 Wine quality

-To produce a wine of good quality, the grape variety, terroir, winemaking and storage must work together perfectly.
+For the wine quality to be right, the grape variety, terroir, winemaking and storage must work together perfectly.

 Senses